-MACHINE SHORTHAND THEORY I A

-This subject introduces basic principles of computer compatible machine shorthand theory by offering mastery of the keyboard, rules for phonetic writing, abbreviations, phrases, and numbers as well as the teaching of transcription skills.

-MACHINE SHORTHAND THEORY I B

-This subject provides continued development of computer compatible machine shorthand theory, leading to more difficult abbreviations and vocabulary.
-Emphasis is on accuracy and knowledge of stenotype keyboard as well as abbreviations.
-Dictation drills are used.

-(Prerequisite: CR100)

-MACHINE SHORTHAND THEORY II

-This subject provides continued development of computer compatible machine shorthand theory, leading to more abbreviations and vocabulary.
-Emphasis on accuracy and knowledge of stenotype keyboard skills are taught.
+they relate to the judicial system and introduces the Clock Hours/Credit Hours student to the legislative process and various admin-CR100240/16 MACHINE SHORTHAND THEORY I A istrative agencies.
+This course also provides the This subject introduces basic principles of comstudent with an understanding of basic legal terminolputer compatible machine shorthand theory by offering ogy.
+(Prerequisite: None) mastery of the keyboard, rules for phonetic writing, abbreviations, phrases, and numbers as well as the MEDICAL TERMINOLOGY teaching of transcription skills.
+This course covers the pronunciation, spelling, and (Prerequisite: None) usage of medical terms and abbreviations.
+Topics CR101240/16 include building medical terms using word roots, MACHINE SHORTHAND THEORY I B suffixes, prefixes, and combining forms.
+Emphasis This subject provides continued development of is placed on medical abbreviations, definitions, procomputer compatible machine shorthand theory, leadnunciation, and spelling of terms.
+Upon successful ing to more difficult abbreviations and vocabulary. completion of this course, students will be able to Emphasis is on accuracy and knowledge of stenotype use medical terms and abbreviations and pronounce keyboard as well as abbreviations.
+Dictation drills medical terminology. are used.
+(Prerequisite: None) (Prerequisite: CR100) CR102240/16 KEYBOARDING MACHINE SHORTHAND THEORY II This subject is designed to develop the student's This subject provides continued development of computer typewriting speed to a minimum of 50 net words compatible machine shorthand theory, leading to more per minute. abbreviations and vocabulary.
+Emphasis on accuracy and (Prerequisite: None) knowledge of stenotype keyboard skills are taught.
 Dictation drills are used to build machine shorthand speed up to 100 wpm.

-(Prerequisite: CRI01)

-CR11060/6 ENGLISH / VOCABULARY

-This subject provides a comprehensive study of the basic parts of speech, their formation and usage, plurals, possessives and sentence structure, along with vocabulary development.

-CR120......90/9

-COURT REPORTING ENGLISH

-This subject provides specialized English training as it is applied to the Court Reporting profession.

-The editing of transcripts, along with punctuation and proofreading skills, are taught.
-(Prerequisite: CR110)

-CR13060/6
+COMPUTER-AIDED TRANSCRIPTION (Prerequisite: CRI01) This course is designed to provide students with CR11060/6 competency in computer-aided transcription of ENGLISH / VOCABULARY machine shorthand notes.
+Students are introduced to This subject provides a comprehensive study of the realtime writing and dictionary-building techniques. basic parts of speech, their formation and usage, plurals, possessives and sentence structure, along with (Prerequisite: None) vocabulary development.
+CR15060/6 (Prerequisite: None) ANATOMY / PHYSIOLOGY CR120.90/9 This course presents an integrated approach to the COURT REPORTING ENGLISH human body.
+Topics include the structural makeup This subject provides specialized English training and function of each body system and the organic as it is applied to the Court Reporting profession. process of living organisms.
+Upon successful comple-The editing of transcripts, along with punctuation tion of this course, students will be able to separate and proofreading skills, are taught. and identify the parts of the human body to ascer-(Prerequisite: CR110) tain their position, anatomy, and function and to